IFE Hynor Hydrogen Technology Center (IFE Hynor)

 • Gas supply and storage systems (H2, CH4, N2)

-The main purpose with the IFE Hynor laboratories is to do experiments on PEM water electrolysis and PEM fuel cell stacks and systems and to do experiments on the reforming of methane (CH4) rich gases to hydrogen (H2) with an integrated process for CO2-capture using a sorption enhanced reforming (SER) prototype pilot plant.
-The new IFE Hynor laboratories also contain a laboratory setup for production and experimental work with liquid hydrogen (LH2).
+The IFE Hynor laboratories offer the possibility to perfrom research on water electrolysis and fuel cell stacks and systems.
+In addition to do experiments on the reforming of methane (CH4) rich gases to hydrogen (H2) with an integrated process for CO2-capture using a sorption enhanced reforming (SER) pilot plant.
+IFE Hynor also contain a laboratory setup for production and experimental work with liquid hydrogen (LH2).
 IFE Hynor is located at Kjeller, Norway.

 Fuel Cell System

-The fuel cell testing system is designed to test and validate low temperature PEM (Proton Exchange Membrane) fuel cell stacks.
+The fuel cell testing system is designed to test and validate low temperature PEM fuel cell stacks.
 It is possible to test both full stacks with smaller electrode areas (high voltage, low current), as well as short stacks with larger electrode areas (low voltage, high current), with power ratings up to 20 kW.
 The Balance of Plant (BoP) components for the fuel cell test rig, designed and built by IFE, includes a monitoring- and control system.
-Reference fuel cell stacks, components, and control systems are delivered from well-known manufacturers, such as PowerCell, Busch, Bürkert, Vaisala and National Instruments.
+Read more about our fuel cell testing capabiliteis here: Fuel Cell System – IFE

 System Applications